 Internal and external penetration testers can use this feed of new systems and hosts for legitimate pen testing engagements.

 By monitoring the DNS worldwide, organizations can see newly added websites in their own domains.
 They can also learn about unexpected DNS changes within minutes; allowing for quick action and investigation.

 NOH leverages more than 5 TB of real-time Passive DNS data to detect hundreds of millions of hostnames per day.
 Farsight validates that more than 25 million of those hostnames are newly configured from the perspective of the historical DNSDB database.

-NOH is available as a real-time stream as Security Information Exchange (SIE) Channel 213 and in a DNS zone file format that can be queried or downloaded.
+NOH is available in real-time stream using Security Information Exchange (SIE) Channel 213 or an hourly CSV format file.